What are the most important things to know about enfuvirtide?

 Enfuvirtide is given byinjection only.
 Never inject enfuvirtide directly into a vein or muscle.
-See the “Instructions for Use” that come with the enfuvirtide kit for step-by-step instructions on how to properly mix and inject enfuvirtide and dispose of used needles and syringes.
+See the “Instructions for Use” that come with the enfuvirtide kit for step-by-step instructions on how to properly mix enfuvirtide powder with sterile water, inject enfuvirtide, and dispose of used needles and syringes.
 Your health care provider should teach you how to prepare and inject enfuvirtide before you inject it for the first time.
 Do not use enfuvirtide until you have learned how to inject enfuvirtide the right way.

 - Inject enfuvirtide under the skin of your stomach, outer thigh, or upper arm.